 To benefit from both the high dynamics of the galvo-scanner as well as the process area of the translation stage, Multiphoton Optics systems are equipped with a so-called Infinite Field-of-View (IFoV) mode which is based on the synchronized movement of the galvo-scanner and the translation stage.

 What kind of stitching algorithms are available?

-When stitching is applied sophisticated algorithms and strategies have to be used to minimize or even completely prevent potential artefacts.
-Multiphoton Optics has implemented intelligent methods based on stitching via galvo-scanner only and on synchronized IFoV.
+When stitching is applied sophisticated algorithms and strategies can be used to minimize or even completely prevent potential artefacts in the structures.
+We have implemented various methods based on stitching via galvo-scanner only and on synchronized IFoV.